On the validity of the guiding-center approximation in a magnetic dipole field: Phase-space Lagrangian Dynamics

-The parallel velocity is shown in Fig.~\ref{fig:v_par} over one bounce period, where large-amplitude gyro-oscillations are observed as the particle moves near the equatorial plane.
-The 3D particle orbit is shown in Fig.~\ref{fig:orbit_par}, where we observe the fast gyromotion (spiraling orbit about a single magnetic-field line), intermediate bounce motion (projected on the $z$-axis) between turning points where the parallel velocity \eqref{eq:v_par||} vanishes.
+The normalized parallel velocity is shown in Fig.~\ref{fig:v_par} over one bounce period, where large-amplitude gyro-oscillations are observed as the particle moves near the equatorial plane.
+The particle reaches a bounce turning-point $\pm\lambda_{\rm b}$ as $v_{\|}$ vanishes and reverses sign.
+The 3D particle orbit over several bounce periods is shown in Fig.~\ref{fig:orbit_par}, where we observe the fast gyromotion (spiraling orbit about a single magnetic-field line), intermediate bounce motion (projected on the $z$-axis) between turning points where the parallel velocity \eqref{eq:v_par||} vanishes.